messi89/ATF2PNG/README.md

 ATF2PNG
 =======

-ATF2PNGT is a tool for export images (PNG files with transparency) from ATF textures.<br>
+ATF2PNGT is a tool using Starling for export images (PNG files with transparency) from ATF textures.<br>

 How to use it:<br>
 1- Launch the application (Flash Builder: CTRL+ F11 / FlashDev: CTRL+ ENTER).<br>